 Generally, the reverse mortgage is not “due” if the borrower meets certain obligations.
 For example, you must live in the home as your primary residence, pay property taxes and insurance, as well as maintain the house.

-Click on the video below to watch
+Click on the video below to understand reverse mortgage basics.

 The FHA-insured Home Equity Conversion Mortgage, or HECM, was signed into law in 1988.

 The reverse mortgage solution is a non-recourse loan in the United States.
 Borrowers are not responsible to repay any loan balance that exceeds the net-sales proceeds of their home.
 For example, if the last borrower left his or her home and the loan balance on the reverse mortgage was $125 thousand, and the home sold for $100 thousand, neither the borrower nor the heirs would be responsible for the $25 thousand on the reverse mortgage loan.
 This is true even though the loan exceeded the value of the home.
 The extra $25 thousand would be paid from the FHA insurance that was purchased when the HECM loan originated.
 Additionally, a reverse mortgage can’t go upside down.
 The cost of the FHA mortgage insurance is a one-time fee of 2% of the appraised value of the home, and then an annual fee of .5% of the outstanding loan balance.

 All Rights Reserved.
 Not connected with or endorsed by the United States government or the federal Medicare program.
 An agent may contact you.

 Designated trademarks and brands are the property of their respective owners.